Billions wasted on social intervention programmes

 “Instead, where they have failed there is a call for more money... the Government has recognised this and [is taking] steps to address [it]; clearly the amount of money we have spent over the last decade has not had any impact,” Dr Chang said.

 CAPRI on Tuesday said of the 10 programmes examined eight had frameworks while two had none.
 It said the weakest programmes appeared to be those that were Government-run, funded and implemented.
-It recommended, among other things, the creation and maintenance of a central coordination unit for social or anti-violence interventions within the Citizens Security and Justice Programme (CSJ) secretariat.
+It recommended, among other things, the creation and maintenance of a central coordination unit for social or anti-violence interventions within the Citizens Security Secretariat.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login